10 Different Types of Siamese Cats

 The Lilac Point Siamese is one of the most popular Siamese breeds with a rare coloration.
 They have a unique and striking lilac-grey color point.

 Their coloring was not always held in high regard until breeders and enthusiasts recognized it in 1955.
-These cats are highly active and need a diet that can support their energetic lifestyle.
+These cats are highly active and need a diet supporting their energetic lifestyle.

-Therefore, their diet should consist of a large amount of animal-based protein and essential vitamins and minerals.
+Therefore, their diet should include animal-based protein and essential vitamins and minerals.

-They also need healthy fats as these give them essential energy and help absorb vital nutrients.
+They also need healthy fats, which give them essential energy and help absorb vital nutrients.

 The Lilac Point Siamese are playful, curious, and highly affectionate cats that love being close to their owners.

-They will follow you around the house, sit on your lap at any opportunity, and proceed to tell you about their day!
+They will follow you around the house, sit on your lap at any opportunity, and tell you about their day!

 The Chocolate Point Siamese is a beautiful, sleek cat with a cream-colored body and chocolate markings of varying degrees.